What is the HMC Projects scholarship programme?

 Will I get any financial support from HMC Projects if I am awarded a scholarship?

-All full scholars receive an HMC Projects bursary of £300 at the start of their year to help them with various expenses like travel and clothing.
+All full scholars receive an HMC Projects bursary of £300 at the start of their first year to help them with various expenses like travel and clothing.
 This sum is banked with the school in the name of the HMC Projects scholar and can be used to defray such 'extra' costs as textbooks and school uniform.
 It is unlikely that this bursary will cover all expenses and each scholar will be expected to find additional funds to be able to afford certain chargeable activities organized by their school.
-In addition, HMC Projects subsidises half-term stays in youth hostels, with supervision provided by members of the HMC Projects team, and the Student Coordinator will also provide financial assistance on occasion, for instance with travel expenses incurred during the year by students at relatively distant schools.
+In addition, in the first year HMC Projects subsidises half-term stays in youth hostels, with supervision provided by members of the HMC Projects team, and the Student Coordinator will also provide financial assistance on occasion, for instance with travel expenses incurred during the year by students at relatively distant schools.
+HMC Projects is unable to provide any support, financial or otherwise in the second year.

 How often can I return home during the year of the scholarship?

 All pupils must vacate their schools during the school holidays.
 Most scholars fly home to return to their families during these periods.
 Some may choose to stay with friends or relatives in the UK.
 In such cases the school would need approval from a scholar's parents to be satisfied that the arrangement is safe and satisfactory.
 In addition to school holidays, most schools have short half-term breaks and also additional weekend breaks.
 Pupils will be expected to vacate the school during these periods.
-For the half-term breaks in October and February, the HMC Projects Student Coordinator usually organizes subsidised trips to places of interest e.g. the Lake District.
-These trips, available only to full scholars, are not free of charge.
+For the half-term breaks in October and February in the first year of the scholarship, the HMC Projects Student Coordinator usually organizes subsidised trips to places of interest e.g. the Lake District.
+These trips, available primarily to full scholars, are not free of charge.